 Why is user-friendly web design important?

 A recent study conducted by Stanford University indicates that approximately 75% of visitors evaluate a company’s credibility based on the design of its website.
-Therefore, it is important for businesses to prioritize user-friendliness when designing their website to make a favorable first impression.
+Therefore, businesses need to prioritize user-friendliness when designing their website to make a favorable first impression.

 In today’s digital age, a company’s website serves as a virtual storefront, and a well-designed and user-friendly website can be a key factor in establishing a positive brand image and fostering customer loyalty.
 Therefore, businesses should invest in creating a website that’s easy to use, visually appealing, and accessible across all devices.